larowlan/menu_block/README.txt

         First select the menu.
 Then select the parent item from that menu.
 The tree of links will only contain children of the selected parent item.

-    Starting level of menu tree
+    Starting level
         Blocks that start with the 1st level will always be visible.
 Blocks that start with the 2nd level or deeper will only be visible when the trail to the active menu item is in the block's tree.

-    Maximum depth of menu tree
+    Maximum depth
         From the starting level, specify the maximum depth of the tree.
-Blocks with a maximum dpeth of 1 will just be a single un-nested list of links with none of those links' children displayed.
+Blocks with a maximum depth of 1 will just be a single un-nested list of links with none of those links' children displayed.

-    Expand all children
+    Expand children
         All sub-menus of this menu will be expanded.

-    Sort active trail
+    Sort
         Sort each item in the active trail to the top of its level.
 When used on a deep or wide menu tree, the active menu item's children will be easier to see when the page is reloaded.